PART VI. TERMINATION OF PARENTAL RIGHTS

 (D) Who is found to be an unfit or improper parent or to be financially or otherwise unable to give the child a proper home and education.

 (3) In respect to any proceedings under paragraphs (1) and (2), the authority to terminate parental rights may be exercised by the court only when a verified petition, substantially in the form above prescribed, has been filed by some responsible adult person on behalf of the child in the family court of the circuit in which the parent resides or the child resides or was born and the court has conducted a hearing of the petition.
-A copy of the petition, together with notice of the time and place of the hearing thereof, shall be personally served at least twenty days prior to the hearing upon the parent whose rights are sought to be terminated.
+A copy of the petition, together with notice of the time and place of the hearing thereof, shall be personally served at least twenty days before the hearing upon the parent whose rights are sought to be terminated.
 If personal service cannot be effected within the State, service of the notice may be made as provided in section 634-23 or 634-24.

 (5) The family courts may terminate the parental rights in respect to any child of any natural parent upon a finding by clear and convincing evidence that the natural parent committed sexual assault of the other natural parent, or an equivalent offense under the laws of another state, territory, possession, or Native American tribe where the offense occurred, and the child was conceived as a result of the sexual assault perpetrated by the parent whose rights are sought to be terminated; provided that: